-- Make arrangements for team fundraising as per the association's guidelines. - Carry out all team obligations regarding association tournaments, ticket sales, etc. - Organize team events such as pizza parties and sporting events. - Team parents are encouraged to complete the Respect in Sport-Parent Program offered by BC Hockey/Hockey Canada. - Scheduling timekeepers and scorekeepers for home games. - Hotel Bookings.
+- Make arrangements for team fundraising as per the association's guidelines. - Carry out all team obligations regarding association tournaments, ticket sales, etc.

+- Organize team events such as pizza parties and sporting events. - Team parents are encouraged to complete the Respect in Sport-Parent Program offered by BC Hockey/Hockey Canada. - Scheduling timekeepers and scorekeepers for home games. - Hotel Bookings.

-20. CERTIFICATION AND REIMBURSEMENT
+19. CERTIFICATION AND REIMBURSEMENT

 - All coaches, HCSPs, team managers, on-ice helpers, and officials must have appropriate BC Hockey certifications (See Appendix A, Appendix B and Appendix C). - The coaches selection committee will approve all coaches, team managers, safety persons, and on-ice helpers. - EVMHA will reimburse fees for certifications required by our EVMHA volunteers and officials.
-Course reimbursement will be issued at the end of the season if: - o The volunteer or official has fulfilled their duties throughout the entire season. - A request for reimbursement has been made by emailing the coach coordinator the appropriate receipts. - Coaches requesting to take courses but are not actively coaching must pay their own expenses. - Failure to produce the appropriate receipt will result in no reimbursement. - Any courses above and beyond what is required for the season will not be reimbursed. - EVMHA will pay for all Hockey Canada insurance costs of team officials.
+Course reimbursement will be issued at the end of the season if: - The volunteer or official has fulfilled their duties throughout the entire season. - A request for reimbursement has been made by emailing the Bench Staff Coordinator the appropriate receipts. - Receipts must be submitted as attachments to emails. - Coaches requesting to take courses but are not actively coaching must pay their own expenses. - Failure to produce the appropriate receipt will result in no reimbursement. - Any courses above and beyond what is required for the season will not be reimbursed. - EVMHA will pay for all Hockey Canada insurance costs of team officials.

-21. ATTENDING TOURNAMENTS
+20. ATTENDING TOURNAMENTS